Are you often distracted from what you’re doing or just not present in your own life?

 In the days following his stroke, the spiritual teacher Ram Dass said that he “flunked the test” when it came to practicing the mindful compassion he’d taught to millions of devotees.
 The reality is, none of us are going to be mindful and present and compassionate—with ourselves or others—at every moment of every day.
 Not even the most masterful.

-However, by committing to practicing mindfulness, you can strengthen the pull of your “higher order” intentions—mastery, growth, service, connection, contribution—so that the lower order intentions— driven from fear and ego—aren’t pulling the strings.
+However, by committing to practicing mindfulness, you can strengthen the pull of your “higher order” intentions—mastery, growth, service, connection, contribution—so that the lower order intentions—driven from fear and ego—aren’t pulling the strings.
 And when they do, just notice with a friendly curiosity, take a few mindful breaths and refocus on who it is you most want to be in that moment.
 Doing so will enable you to respond more bravely, less anxiously; more thoughtfully, less reactively.

-So again, if you do nothing else now from a result of this article, do this: Take one long, deep breath.
+So again, if you do nothing else as a result of this article, do this: Take one long, deep breath.
 Notice how it feels as you inhale.
 Notice how it feels as you exhale.
 Notice where you are sitting.
 Notice how you are feeling.
 And notice the difference simply noticing can make.

 There you go, you’re on your way to being more mindful already!